 A framework for the robust evaluation of sound event detection

-In our published paper we introduce the Polyphonic Sound Detection Score (PSDS), which redefines true positives (TPs) and false positives (FPs) for sound recognition in a more task oriented manner, and formulates the performance analysis across many classes into a single robust metric.
-The advantages of this new metric makee it an industry standard for the evaluation of sound recognition models.
+In our published paper we introduce the Polyphonic Sound Detection Score (PSDS), which redefines true positives (TPs) and false positives (FPs) for sound recognition in a more task-oriented manner and formulates the performance analysis across many classes into a single robust metric.
+The advantages of this new metric make it an industry standard for the evaluation of sound recognition models.

 PSDS source code available on Github